 - To reheat and eat: remove the lids from the large and small containers, cover and place in the microwave for 2 minutes.
 Pour the sauce over the bowls, or serve it on the side for dipping.

-More delicious vegan bowls to try
+More vegan bowls

 - Cauliflower Shawarma Bowl